 These nouns all relate to different kinds of thoughts.
 They are similar, but each one can be used in slightly different situations.

 Knowledge – noncount – This is what you learn.
 Grammar, for example, or how to cook, or who is the most popular singer.
-“My friend has a lot of knowledge of soccer.
+“My friend has a strong knowledge of soccer.
 She can tell you every championship winner since 1893!”

 Memory – noncount – This is the biological ability to store or recall information.
 “I have a good memory.
 I know what shirt I was wearing on May 23rd, 1999.”